elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-difference-between-a-cation-and-an-anion.md

 url: /learn/chemistry/questions/what-is-the-difference-between-a-cation-and-an-anion
 score: -1.0
 related_article1:
-    id: 166857
+    id: 166855
-    title: What characteristics make alkali metals highly reactive?
+    title: >-
+        Explain the process of writing the electron configuration for sodium.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-characteristics-make-alkali-metals-highly-reactive
+    url: /learn/chemistry/questions/explain-the-process-of-writing-the-electron-configuration-for-sodium
 related_article2:
-    id: 166856
+    id: 166855
-    title: How does electron configuration relate to the valence electrons of an element?
+    title: >-
+        Explain the process of writing the electron configuration for sodium.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-electron-configuration-relate-to-the-valence-electrons-of-an-element
+    url: /learn/chemistry/questions/explain-the-process-of-writing-the-electron-configuration-for-sodium
 related_article3:
-    id: 166856
+    id: 166858
-    title: How does electron configuration relate to the valence electrons of an element?
+    title: >-
+        Why are halogens highly reactive, and how do they achieve stability?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-electron-configuration-relate-to-the-valence-electrons-of-an-element
+    url: /learn/chemistry/questions/why-are-halogens-highly-reactive-and-how-do-they-achieve-stability
 related_article4:
-    id: 166853
+    id: 166863
+    title: >-
-    title: What is the significance of the main groups in the periodic table?
+        What factors influence the reactivity of elements in the periodic table?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-the-main-groups-in-the-periodic-table
+    url: /learn/chemistry/questions/what-factors-influence-the-reactivity-of-elements-in-the-periodic-table
 related_article5:
     id: 166863
+    title: >-
-    title: What factors influence the reactivity of elements in the periodic table?
+        What factors influence the reactivity of elements in the periodic table?
     subject: Chemistry
     url: /learn/chemistry/questions/what-factors-influence-the-reactivity-of-elements-in-the-periodic-table
 ---